 These exchange formats allow professionals to collaborate.
 Would you like special effects, great color correction, and a superior soundtrack in your next Hollywood film?
 Not gonna get it (or at least not yet).
 We're told we have to wait for third-party folks.
 Who all have to rewrite their tools to standards that aren't even fully clear or released.

 *Updated -- 6/25 6:28 PM -- While we're talking about XML export, how about the ability to send to Apple Color?

 I also have heard from many plug-in developers crying foul.
 A couple people seem to have had early access and knowledge.
 Apple lists two plug-in packages on their site.
 What about the 100+ companies that had tools working before?
 We now must wait…and hope this companies can afford to redevelop and redeploy.
 We'll also have to repay for tools that worked just fine because these (often small) companies will have to scramble to redevelop their tools to keep their customers.

 *Updated -- 6/25 6:29 PM -- I've been told that some plugins work by "luck" since they were designed with the previous version of Motion in mind.
 I do not know the validity of this statement.
 I do know that I have talked and read about many developers who are crying foul.

 Speaking of secrecy.
 There's a lot of confusion throughout the reseller community that helped ensure local sales and support for Apple products.
 The training companies are confused and their trainers are too.
 I am not allowed to say more here.

-This is partially true.
+My Take: This is partially true.
 Many users have reported problems with having both on the same system.
-Apple even has a very detailed and useful article on the topic (http://support.apple.com/kb/HT4722)
+Apple even has a very detailed and useful article on the topic (http://support.apple.com/kb/HT4722).